October 5th, 2024:

 With the area about where it's supposed to be, I cut out the area above the tail light where the panels formerly overlapped, and also cut apart the side area of the eyebrow:

 At this point I was creating maneuvering room for continuing the repair.
-I won't fix these until I'm satisfied with the shape of the quarter panel.
+I won't fix all this until I'm satisfied with the shape of the quarter panel.

 I made a couple of templates from the undamaged passenger side.
 Here's the eyebrow template:

 The other template (not pictured) is for the vertical curve of the side of the eyebrow, perpendicular to the first template.
-I might not need these templates since I will in effect be building to the trim piece, but it's nice to have them when making cuts or fashioning patch pieces.
+I might not need these templates since I will in effect be building to the trim piece, but it's nice to have them just in case.

 This repair was intimidating me.
 Not only was I rebuilding a complicated shape, the eyebrow trim piece needed to look right.